Tanaka, Yankees top Keuchel, Astros 5-0 for 3-2 lead in ALCS

 Despite beautiful weather in the Bronx, the Astros didn’t take batting practice on the field.
 If they were hoping that might help their slumping hitters reset, it didn’t.

-The highest-scoring team in the majors this season, Houston batted .153 through the first four games of the series and fared no better against Tanaka.
+The highest-scoring team in the majors this season, Houston is batting .147 in the series and Tanaka is a major reason.
 The normally reserved right-hander from Japan, who can opt out of his $155 million contract this winter, has been at the top of his game in October and showed rare emotion on the mound during this one.

 He worked around a leadoff double in the second, when the Yankees — with a stingy Keuchel undoubtedly in mind — successfully played their infield in with Yuli Gurriel on third and one out in a scoreless game.
 Tanaka later spun around and shouted in excitement after striking out struggling table-setters George Springer and Josh Reddick with two on to end the fifth.